Skip to content

 Maximum Debt-to-Income Ratio

 Most lenders look at your debt-to-income ratio, which includes this full housing cost.
-It\u2019s why I recommend buyers get pre-approved and understand their exact maximum before house-hunting.
+It’s why I recommend buyers get pre-approved and understand their exact maximum before house-hunting.
 A home you can afford on paper might squeeze your budget once taxes and insurance are factored in.

 Tax abatement opportunity: In some Cook County municipalities, first-time buyers can qualify for property tax relief programs.
 These are typically 0\u201310 year abatement windows, phasing back in over 5 years.
-It\u2019s not automatic\u2014your municipality has to offer it\u2014but it\u2019s worth asking about at closing.
+It’s not automatic—your municipality has to offer it—but it’s worth asking about at closing.

 The Chicago 2-Flat Strategy: House Hacking Done Right

-Here\u2019s a strategy that doesn\u2019t get enough attention: the 2-flat house hack.
+Here’s a strategy that doesn’t get enough attention: the 2-flat house hack.

 Chicago has thousands of 2-flat (duplex) homes, especially in neighborhoods like Bucktown, Pilsen, Bridgeport, and the Northwest side.
 A typical 2-flat: